stephaniecrocker91/instantes/README.md

 * * *

-I would like to resolve the following issue.
+* The would like to find a solution to the mobile device Sign In/Sign Out bug.

-* When creating recipe, the user can only select an option from a dropdown meny that has been preset.
-They cannot add their own category (in the case that they needed to).
-Currently I can only add categories froom the back end.
+* The like/unike button in the Most liked posts is still not fully functioning.
+With a bit more time, I positive I will be able to make this work.

 <img src="static/images/category-error.png" width="1000px">
 <img src="static/images/category.png" width="8000px">